With Your Support

 Common Eland

-The common eland is the world’s second largest antelope, known for its gentle nature and impressive spiralled horns.
+The common eland is the world’s second-largest antelope, known for its gentle nature and impressive spiralled horns.
 These adaptable grazers and browsers roam the savannas and grasslands of eastern and southern Africa, where they travel in herds in search of food and water.

-At your Toronto Zoo, the eland herd plays an important role in sharing the story of Africa’s vast and interconnected ecosystems.
+At the Toronto Zoo, the eland herd plays an important role in sharing the story of Africa’s vast and interconnected ecosystems.
 They are calm and social animals, often seen resting together or moving slowly through their habitat—though males can leap over two metres when startled!

 The new indoor African Savanna habitat will allow the elands to enjoy a comfortable, enriching space year-round.
 Guests will have the chance to observe their natural behaviours up close, while learning how sustainable conservation programs help protect these magnificent antelope and the wild places they call home.